rahkum96/TARGET-STORE-SALES-PREDICTION/README.md

 ### Approach:
 1. **Understand the data variables properly**.
 Checking the variable description to understand the data properly.
-2. **Clean the data:** Clean the data, that is, fill the missing values (if any), treat the outliers (or odd values), etc. Ensure each variable’s data is as per the nature of the variable (e.g.
+2. **Clean the data:** Cleaning the data, that is, filling the missing values (if any), treat the outliers (or odd values), etc. Ensuring each variable’s data is as per the nature of the variable (e.g.
  Date field should contain only date values – can extract year, month and day of the week, and numeric column should be formatted as numeric, etc.).
-3. **Conduct EDA (Exploratory Data Analysis) on the cleaned Data:** Summarize, explore the data and then decide your strategy.
-Make note of any important assumptions that you make.
+3. **Conduct EDA (Exploratory Data Analysis) on the cleaned Data:** Summarized and explore the data and then decide my strategy.
-4. **Uni-variate and Bi-variate Analysis:** Check the distribution of independent variables and also compare them with the dependent variable.
+4. **Uni-variate and Bi-variate Analysis:** Checking the distribution of independent variables and also compare them with the dependent variable.
-5. **Feature Engineering:** Create new meaningful features based on the existing features by applying some aggregation functions on them.
+5. **Feature Engineering:** Creating new meaningful features based on the existing features by applying some aggregation functions on them.
 6. **Hypothesis Testing:** Hypothesis testing in statistics is a way for you to test the results of a survey or experiment to see if you have meaningful results.
-You should give a brief summary of the data and a summary of the results of your statistical test.
-In the discussion, you can discuss whether your initial hypothesis was supported or refuted.
+Given a brief summary of the data and a summary of the results of your statistical test.
 7. **Identify the most important variables (or data parameters) that affect the final decision:** Identify the impact of each variable on the final result graphically (correlation / scatter plots, regression plots, etc.).
 Keep those variables that affect the final outcome.
 8. **Develop and Validate Samples:** Divide samples into 2 parts: Development Sample (80%) & Validation Sample (20%).
-Build your analysis model using the Development Sample, and validate it on the validation sample and then predict on test sample.
+Building analysis model using the Development Sample, and validate it on the validation sample and then predict on test sample.
 9. **Model Building:** Analyze the dependent variable and decide which technique out of regression or classification to use and hence build the model.